skalthoff/cs202/assignment1/outline.md

 1. Intro to Sailing: Learn the basics of sailing and gain confidence on the water.
 2. Intermediate Sailing: Hone your skills and learn advanced techniques.
 3. Advanced Sailing: Master sailing skills and prepare for racing or long-distance sailing.

----

-Website 6: Reflections and Future Endeavors

-Title: Reflections and Future Endeavors

-Content:
-While my journey of learning to sail has not been without its challenges, the experiences and lessons I have gained along the way have been invaluable.
-As I continue to sail and explore new horizons, I strive to share my passion for sailing with others and make the world a more compassionate place.
-Whether it is teaching sailing, supporting fellow sailors, or simply enjoying the beauty of Lake Washington, sailing will always have a special place in my heart.